Chilean mining city of Calama rocked by blast at explosives factory

-SANTIAGO, April 16 (Reuters) - A large blast rocked the northern Chilean mining city of Calama on Friday afternoon after what local officials said was a nitroglycerine explosion at a plant run by Enaex, a company that produces explosives for the mining industry.
+SANTIAGO (Reuters) - A large blast rocked the northern Chilean mining city of Calama on Friday afternoon following an explosion in a storage warehouse belonging to Enaex, which produces explosives for the mining industry.

-The explosion shook buildings and set off car alarms up to 25 kilometres away from the plant, and generated a massive column of smoke that stretched high into the sky.
+The explosion shook buildings and set off car alarms up to 25 kilometers from the plant and generated a massive column of smoke that stretched high into the sky.

 As firefighters rushed to the scene, police cordoned off the area.

-Daniel Agusto, the mayor of Calama, which is close to several major mines run by state miner Codelco, including Ministro Hales, Chuquicamata and Radomiro Tomic, said authorities were seeking to determine if anyone had been killed or injured.
+Enaex said in a statement that the blast took place at 4:45 p.m. and was caused by an incident in a storage warehouse for products used in the manufacture of dynamite.
+One person suffered minor injuries, it said.

-“The explosion was felt practically throughout the city of Calama,” he told CNN’s local TV station.
-“It was due to the uncontrolled detonation of nitroglycerine in one of the company’s plants.”
+“As soon as the accident happened, the company’s internal emergency protocols were activated and the corresponding authorities were informed, which also came to the scene,” the company said.
+It added that it had launched an investigation.

-Reuters was unable to immediately obtain comment from Enaex.
-(Reporting by Fabian Cambero in Santiago Writing by Aislinn Laing Editing by Matthew Lewis)
+Reporting by Fabian Cambero in Santiago; Writing by Aislinn Laing; Editing by Matthew Lewis and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.